 Benefits of a Brushed Motors DC

-- Ideal for use in harsh operating conditions
+- They are ideal for use in harsh operating conditions

 The Drawbacks of a Brushed Motors DC

-- Electrically noisy: The commutators’ switching motion causes a lot of electrical and electromagnetic noise by continually building and breaking inductive connections.
+- Their commutators’ switching motion causes a lot of electrical and electromagnetic noise by continually building and breaking inductive connections

-- Lifespan: Brushes and commutators wear out because they are in constant direct contact with the shaft.
+- Brushes and commutators wear out because they are in constant direct contact with the shaft.

 What is Brushed DC motor?